sybrenstuvel/python-rsa/doc/usage.rst

     The private key is called *private* for a reason.
 Never share this key with anyone.

-The public key is used for encypting a message such that it can only be read by the owner of the private key.
+The public key is used for encrypting a message such that it can only be read by the owner of the private key.
 As such it's also referred to as the *encryption key*.
 Decrypting a message can only be done using the private key, hence it's also called the *decryption key*.

 The private key is used for signing a message.
-With this signature and the public key, the receiver can verifying that a message was signed by the owner of the private key, and that the message was not modified after signing.
+With this signature and the public key, the receiver can verify that a message was signed by the owner of the private key, and that the message was not modified after signing.